emteknetnz/pig/README.md

 touch .credentials && edit .credentials
 ```

-You need to create a Github API [access token](https://github.com/settings/tokens) and add it to the .credentials file
+You need to create a Github API [access token](https://github.com/settings/tokens) and add it to the .credentials file.
+This token should have the following checkboxes ticked:
+- repo:status
+- public_repo

 .credentials:
 ```